MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Samuel Hansen : The long tail of mathematical citations

-In this talk I will explore how age and citation counts are related in highly cited mathematical papers with a specific focus on mathematical researches unique aging characteristics.
+Samuel explores how age and citation counts are related in highly cited mathematical papers, with a specific focus on the way mathematical research ages - some famous maths papers were hardly cited at all until years after they were published.

 - [Samuel's slides (PDF)]({{site.url}}/assets/talks/2018/SamuelHansen-TheLongTailOfMathematicsCitations.pdf)